chris-ian-jones/telford-leisure-services-front/README.md

 Telford Leisure Services (Frontend)
 ============

-This is the front end for my redesign project of the [Telford Leisure Services](https://secureleisure.telford.gov.uk/lfbook.asp?wci=Login&=) sign up process.
+This is the frontend for my redesign project of the [Telford Leisure Services](https://secureleisure.telford.gov.uk/lfbook.asp?wci=Login&=) sign up process.
 This front end was built with Angular (v13) and designed using the [Gov Design System](https://design-system.service.gov.uk) styles, components and patterns to make it more consistent with GOV.UK.

 ---